 I’ve booked 5-star hotels for a 2-star prices via the following websites:

-Oh by the way, a lot of hotels do have complimentary breakfast, wi-fi, and others included in their rates.
+Oh by the way, a lot of hotels do have complimentary breakfast, wi-fi, and other amenties included in their rates.
 So, be sure to include these as requirements when looking for your best priced hotels.

 Sometimes, flying is more cost effective than driving but not all the time especially when you have a lot in the family who are travelling with you.

-When it comes to booking rental cars, aside from going through these third party websites, you also need to check these sites from time to time and see if the rates have changed.
+When it comes to booking rental cars, aside from going through these third party websites, you also need to check travel sites like Priceline, CheapOair, and Hotwire from time to time and see if the rates have changed.
 If your vacation is a couple of weeks or months in the future, you should check the rates because rates do and will change.

 I remember when we booked our trip to Las Vegas, I booked a rental car for 7 days for $40/day.
 I actively looked at different websites everyday for cheaper prices.
 Then, one day, I saw the price dropped to $9/day.
 I cancelled my booking and made another booking.
 I saved a ton of money doing that.